kvfairchild/ReCoNs/README.md

     network_dimensions = [784, 60, 10]

-Uncomment the following code block in nodenet/control.py to create a folder of learned digits, updated every 5k images:
+Uncomment the following code block in nodenet/control.py to create a folder of learned digits, updated every 5k images (works for 2 layers only):

     # # print images of digit recognition
     # if image_index % 5000 == 0: